If you work for a non-profit agency or the government, you may be eligible for federal student loan forgiveness after 10 years of repayment.

 You must be on an income-driven repayment plan in order to qualify for PSLF.
 The US Department of Education encourages you to read about the pros and cons of income-driven repayment plans before deciding to repay your federal student loans by an income-driven repayment plan.

-PSLF is less about what you do, and more about who you do it for.
+PSLF is less about what you do, and more about who you work for.
 Working full-time for any of the below types of employers may qualify you for PSLF:

 - Federal, state, local or tribal government organizations